Gazmos83/Rollhouse-Ecomapp-demo/README.md

 Searching on products
 Authentication with Devise and authorizations (users, admins) Creating user account
-Update user profile (incl. avatar image saved on Amazon S3) and changing password Sending E-mails
+Sending E-mails
 Application ready for production
-The Website can be reached with the following link: https://vacationdestinations.herokuapp.com/
+The Website can be reached with the following link: https://rollhouse.herokuapp.com/